Last week I went to an organ recital in Christ Church, Spitalfields. It was the largest organ in the UK for about 100 years.

 A method that is extremely effective at that, is EFT (Emotional Freedom Techniques).

-There are a number of videos (on the videos tab) where you’ll find me demonstrating EFT.
+There are a number of videos on my Facebook page for Sensitive Introverts where you’ll find me demonstrating EFT, or on my Youtube channel.

 A helpful event: Fall in Love with Presenting for Introverts